What is RStudio?

 Creating RStudio User

-It is not recommended to use the root account with RStudio, It’s better to simply create a normal user account for RStudio.
-You may name the account as anything you want, and the account password is going to be the one you’ll be using in the web interface.
+It is not recommended to use the root account with RStudio, instead, it is better to simply create a normal user account for RStudio.
+You can give the account any name you wish, and the account password will be the one you will be using in the web interface.

 sudo adduser rstudio